paulotruta/alexa-skill-llm-intent/README.md

 >*ℹ️ When using the `(Automated) Makefile` method to manage Alexa Hosted Skill targets, you can debug the lambda function by using the `make debug skill=<skill_slug>` command, which enables you to test your skill code locally against your skill invocations by routing requests to your developer machine.
 This enables you to verify changes quickly to skill code as you can test without needing to deploy skill code to Lambda.*

 >*⚠️ Because of Alexa hosted skills limitations, debugging using `make debug skill=<skill_slug>` (or the `ask run` CLI command) is currently only available to customers in the NA region.
 You will only be able to use the debugger this way if your skill is hosted in one of the US regions.*

+# Contributing

+Feel free to contribute to this project by opening issues or pull requests.
+I'm open to suggestions to improve the code, especially to fix any bugs.
+A good place to start is checking if there are any issues with the label `good first issue` or `help wanted`.

 # Disclaimer